hn/seagate-blackarmor-nas/README.md

 - :construction_worker: Hard disk drives 1 and 2 are connected to a 88SE6121 SATA-II
   controller, which is connected via PCIe.
-The controller basically works, unfortunately the hard drives are _not_ beeing detected within the Linux kernel (`failed to IDENTIFY`).
+The controller basically works, unfortunately the hard drives are _not_ beeing detected within the Linux kernel (`ahci` module error `failed to IDENTIFY`).
   Update: Some 2.5" (5V) hard drives work, 3.5" (12V) hard drives do not work, [see this related bug report](https://forum.doozan.com/read.php?2,94079,95854#msg-95854).

 - Hard disk drives 3 and 4 are connected to the 88F6281 SoC (on chip peripherals, OCP) and working.
-HDD power for drives 3 and 4 can be controlled via GPIO pin 28.
+HDD power (12V) for drives 3 and 4 can be controlled via GPIO pin 28.

 - The LCD has a HD44780 compatible controller communicating via 12 GPIO pins (8 bit data width).
 Support within U-Boot has been implemented (see `lcd_*` functions in `nas440.c`).